AreaLayer/firebolt-electrum/docs/tutorial.md

 4. **Run Firebolt-Electrum**

-   To start the Firebolt-Electrum application, use the provided script:
+   To start the firebolt-electrum application, use the provided script:

    ```sh
    ./run_electrum